saas billing

 Step 6: Sync Billing State Back to the Product

-Finally, reflect the billing state back into the product.
+Finally, reflect the billing state in the product.
 Payment status, cancellations, renewals, and grace periods should influence access and account management, often via webhooks from your billing system.

 When this loop stays closed, it’s a win for everyone: customers pay correctly, support teams rely on clean payment history, and billing scales with your customer base.